My Gramma’s griddle cakes are better than any fluffy pancakes! Learn her secret tips and make this classic breakfast recipe for your family.

-Light, airy and fluffy on the inside with a golden brown exterior best describes the perfect pancake.
-While I love a good sourdough pancake, this basic recipe needs to be in everyones cooking repertoire!
+Light, airy and fluffy on the inside with a golden brown exterior best describes a perfectly golden griddle cake.
+I love a stack of sourdough pancakes, and on special occasions, red velvet pancakes.
+But this classic fluffy pancakes recipe needs to be in everyone’s cooking repertoire!

-This pancake recipe comes via my gramma, one I dug out of the archives while an out of town guest visited this past weekend.
-Funny I thought I had the basic, essential recipe on the site, but when I looked, realized I’ve never posted it!
+The recipe for these griddle cakes comes via my gramma.
+I dug it out of the archives while an out of town guest visited this past weekend.
+Funny, I thought I had the basic recipe here on Kevin is Cooking, but apparently, I hadn’t posted it!

 So here it is.

-When pouring the batter into a hot skillet, be sure use the bottom of the measuring cup to smooth out in a circular motion the 4-5 inch pancake.
+When pouring the batter into a hot skillet, I use the bottom of a measuring cup to smooth out the batter in a circular motion.
+I like to make each pancake about 4 inches in diameter, but you can make them as large or as small as you’d like..

-In my gramma’s fluffy pancake recipe, her note mentioned to always mix the dry ingredients in a large bowl and the wet in a smaller.
-You want the egg beaten well into the wet ingredients first instead of mixing all dry and wet at once.
-Less lumps and over mixing!
+My gramma’s recipe notes mention to always mix the dry ingredients in a large bowl and the wet in a smaller bowl.
+You want the egg beaten well into the wet ingredients first, rather than trying to combine the dry and wet ingredients at once.
+This helps reduce the chance of lumps and over mixing!

-She also used brown sugar instead of regular sugar.
-Feel free to use what you prefer, but I love the brown sugar myself.
+Once of the reasons that her griddle cakes were so golden brown is that she used brown sugar instead of regular sugar.
+Feel free to use what you prefer, but I love the slight molasses flavor in brown sugar.

-I like to use my trusted cast iron pan, but a good non-stick skillet will do.
+I like to use my trusted cast iron pan to cook in, but a good non-stick pancake griddle or wide skillet will do.

-Feel free to add cut up fruit to the batter, but realize sometimes the fruit’s water content when cooked may make the pancake a little soggy.
-I just prefer to top the cooked pancakes with the chopped fruit.
-I also have added chocolate chips, chopped nuts and even crumbled, cooked bacon to the batter and it’s held up just fine!
+Feel free to add cut up fruit to the batter, but realize sometimes the fruit’s water content when cooked may make your fluffy pancakes flop a little bit.

 - 2 cups flour